Securing Workloads: A Deep Dive into Attestation-Based Authorization for Non-Human Identities

 - Attestation enables dynamic access control based on real-time attestation data.
 This means that access rights can be adjusted automatically based on the current state of the NHI.

-- For example, an automated CI/CD pipeline can dynamically adjust access based on the real time attestation AWS - Attestation is a unique feature available to Nitro Enclaves and it can use the attestation process to prove its identity and build trust with an external service.
+- For example, an automated CI/CD pipeline can dynamically adjust access based on real-time attestation.
+AWS uses its attestation process to prove the identity of Nitro Enclaves and build trust with external services.

 The benefits of attestation-based authorization extend beyond security, offering improvements in compliance and operational agility.
 Next, we will explore how attestation integrates with other security frameworks.